-The number of people using mobile phones to communicate at work has increased significantly in recent years, to around 87% of users accessing their mobile phone at least once per week at work.
+The number of people using mobile phones to communicate at work has increased significantly in recent years, with around 87% of users accessing their mobile phones at least once per week at work.
 Around 59% of respondents in the survey also said they use an average of 3 devices at work.

-18. Meetings and Video are becoming essential components of VoIP
+18. Meetings and Videos are becoming essential components of VoIP

 Companies aren’t just accessing their VoIP solutions for voice communications anymore.
 VoIP also has the power to transfer other kinds of content over the internet, including video.
 According to Dialpad, around 83.13% of respondents spend a third of their week in meetings.

 Unfortunately, some companies are still concerned they’re not getting their audio solutions right for video conferencing, with 50% of respondents saying audio issues are their biggest problems in meetings.

 19. 85% Of Fortune 500 companies are using AI to Protect VoIP lines